mark-hahn/drykup/README.md

 ## Drykup is *just* coffeeKup which is *just* coffeeScript which is *just* javaScript

 The dryKup template code (which is actually a coffescript DSL) is 100% compatible with the coffeeKup template function.
+However, the code that is required to go along with your template is not compatible.
+In particular variables are contained in your closure as opposed to being passed in the compile function call.
+This sometimes affects how variables are referenced in the coffeescript code in the template.
+Compare the ./test/coffeekup_org-sample.coffee file to the code example at coffeekup.org.

 ## Differences between DryKup and CoffeeCup

 1) There is no compile phase.
 Unlike coffeeKup, drykup just runs immediately.
 DryKup is a simple library that you include with your app to generate html directly by executing the dryKup *template*.
 This may be a disadvantage compared to coffeeKup because coffeKup compiled templates are fast.
 If you are only running a template once, then dryKup is faster because it doesn't have the compile step overhead.
 There is a slim chance dryKup may be as fast even for multiple runs.
 This conjecture needs to be tested.

 2) DryKup does not destroy the closure for the template.
-This means you don't have to pass in the *locals* vars.
+This means you don't have to pass in the *locals* vars and other params to any compile function.

 3) All variables in the template closure are *live* without using any `with` statement.
 DryKup can be used in javaScript strict mode.

-4) The coffeeKup source is small and efficient but the dryKup code is even tinier.
-This leanness is the reason I suspect it may be faster than coffeeKup.

 ## How does DryKup do this?